St-Pius-X-Tech-Office/RankOne/RankOne.md

 This document will provide the information for the API call and subsequent python script.

 ## Authentication
 In order to pull information using the rankone API, the following parameters have to be added to the call in order to retrieve information. *Note:* This could change so update accordingly.
+For security reasons, this will not be added to the main script for GIT changes.
+Please contact someone in office for the credentials.

-* **Username:** stpius
+* **Username**
-* **Password:** RYn6cNYUma3dH3kqZu
+* **Password**
-* **API Key:** cjQzdXF2eDN6d3ozMWFoazhhYnZmaWVueXo0ODVwNXo6dWRmbGt5dWYzNzhtOWpjOG91a3oydDMxamN4bXBvaHI=
+* **API Key**

 ## Pre-Reqs
 Before running the script, we will need to have python3.8+ installed, along with the following packages.